 Our volatility prediction signals

-Our proprietary volatility prediction signals for our dynamic equity and dynamic derivatives strategies update daily and will typically switch between bullish and bearish portfolios 10-20 times per year.
+Our proprietary volatility prediction signals for our active equity and active derivatives strategies update daily and will typically switch between bullish and bearish portfolios 10-20 times per year.
 We use mainly S&P 500 derivative instrument pricing as input, as well as other stock market metrics, to look for 4 key conditions in investor sentiment:

 Strongly bullish sentiment